wso2-extensions/identity-outbound-auth-github/docs/README.md

    > **NOTE**
    > Even though, `localhost` is used throughout this documentation, it is recommended to use a hostname that is not localhost to avoid browser errors.
 For this, modify the `/etc/hosts` entry in your machine.

 You have successfully deployed the sample web application.
-Next, configure the WSO2 Identity Server by adding an identity provider and service provider.
+Next, configure WSO2 Identity Server by adding an identity provider and service provider.

 ## Configuring the Identity Provider